gordonmurray/ansible_webserver_aws/README.md

 # Ansible webserver AWS

-Using Ansible to create and configure a simple webserver on AWS.
-Suitable for Ansible version 2.7 or greater.
+Using Ansible to create and configure a simple webserver on AWS

 ## Install Ansible